 Saint Joseph’s students are a dynamic group of individuals committed to academic excellence, as diverse in their interests as they are in their backgrounds yet united by a drive to succeed and improve the world around them.
 Currently the University welcomes students from 44 states; Washington, DC; and 36 nations, the majority of whom reside on campus.

 The distinguished faculty are innovative educators, and approximately 99% hold the highest attainable degree in their field.
 The average student-faculty ratio is 14:1, and the average class size is 23 students.

 Your application will automatically be reviewed for merit-based scholarships.
 We also encourage you to submit a FAFSA.

-We have been named to the President’s Higher Education Community Service Honor Roll each year for the last six years.
-Students who participate in our service learning programs gain a real-world understanding of human and social issues by working with Philadelphia’s inner-city schools and nonprofit organizations that serve people at the margins of society.
+Saint Joseph’s has been named to the President’s Higher Education Community Service Honor Roll each year for the last six years.
+Ninety-seven percent of SJU students participate in at least one experiential experience while they are here; they choose internships, co-op placements, study abroad, and service.
 This form of experience-based education is integrated into course work for enhanced learning.